timhwang21/chain-of-command/README.md

 #### `--runLength` (`-r`)

 Number of commands that make up a sequence.
-Must be greater than one, and should generally be less than 3 for realisticcdata.
+Must be greater than one, and should generally be less than 3 for realistic data.
 For example, a run length of 3 will print repeated sequences of three commands.

 Defaults to `2`.

 #### `--wordCount` (`-w`)

 Number of words to pull from commands for analysis.
+Flags are also treated as words.
+For example, if `-w 1` is passed, `git push`, `git pull`, `git fetch` would all be counted as `git`.
+With `-w 2`, `git push` and `git push -f` would both be treated as the same command.

 Defaults to `2`.